tracymu/api-tutorial/instructions.md

-#Let's have fun with API's
+#Let's learn about API's

-This lesson is to learn about API's - Application Programming Interfaces.
+This lesson is to learn about API's - Application Program Interfaces.
 Once you know how to use API's, you can get access to information from public platforms like Twitter, Instagram, Flickr, Weather apps, IMDB, Tinder and more.

-Many websites and apps have APIs that the public can access to retrieve information.

-These are some of the things people have made using publicly available APIs
+These are some of the things people have made using publicly available APIs **(let's put something interesting here)**

 ## What is an API?